Asian stock markets sink on fears of global recession - ExBulletin

 Asian stock markets sink on fears of global recession

-BEIJING Asian stock markets fell again on Monday as investors feared the Federal Reserve and European central banks were out to provoke a recession to crush inflation.
+BEIJING (AP) Asian stock markets tumbled again on Monday as investors feared the Federal Reserve and European central banks were out to provoke a recession to crush inflation.

 Shanghai, Tokyo, Hong Kong and Sydney fell.
 Oil prices rose nearly $1 a barrel, but benchmark U.S. crude remained below $80.